• CRA

 Reports go to the CSIRT of your main-establishment Member State and to ENISA via the CRA Single Reporting Platform.

-SME reality check: a 15-person team needs a 24/7 escalation path for security incidents.
-That doesn't mean a SOC — it means a documented process for who gets called when a critical vulnerability drops on a Friday evening.
+A 15-person team needs a 24/7 escalation path for security incidents.
+That doesn't mean a SOC (security operations center).
+It means a documented process for who gets called when a critical vulnerability drops on a Friday evening.

 Importers, distributors & the supply chain